sundogbio/szi-tile-source/README.md

 [format description](https://github.com/smartinmedia/SZI-Format/blob/master/SZI%20format%20description%20-%202018-11-24.pdf)
 for details).

-However, there are few further restrictions, all of which are unlikely to cause trouble in practice, but it's worth noting them in case your requirements are unusual.
-The SZI file must be:
+There are few further restrictions, all of which are unlikely to cause trouble in practice, but worth noting in case your requirements are unusual.
+These are that the SZI file must be:

 * contained on a single disk - technically a single logical ZIP file can be split up and stored across multiple physical disks, but this is very unlikely to be done nowadays